5 Freedoms of Animal Welfare & Wellbeing

-Brooder time: The longest we typically keep them in their brooder is 28 days, typically only in the colder months of September and October.
+Brooder time: The longest we typically keep them in their brooder is 28 days, usually only in the colder months of September and October.
 We might place them outside as soon as 18 days old in July or August if the weather looks good.

-So given the longest brooder time, 28 days, the flock will weigh a maximum of 840lbs., while their brooder space remains constant at 226 sq. ft.
+Given the longest brooder time, 28 days, the flock will weigh a maximum of 840lbs., while their brooder space remains constant at 226 sq. ft.

 This translates to our maximum “stocking density” during the time in their brooder of 3.72 lb. / sq. ft.

-The maximum regulatory stocking density allowed in Ontario is 7.76 lb. / sq. ft. assuming production is automated with smart sensors and computer controlled ventilation to ensure absolutely no ammonia or carbon dioxide build-up and a tightly controlled humidity profile.
+The maximum regulatory stocking density allowed in Ontario is 7.76 lb. / sq. ft., assuming production is automated with smart sensors and computer controlled ventilation to ensure absolutely no ammonia or carbon dioxide build-up and a tightly controlled humidity profile.

 The maximum Canadian Organic stocking density indoors is 6.24 lb. / sq. ft.